Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 common for the UDP buffer to rapidly fill up with new packets, at which point the Linux kernel is forced to drop incoming network packets for the UDP socket.
-In my experience this is very common and often even goes undetected, because only a portion of the metrics are lost, the graphs are not obviously wrong.
+In my experience this is very common and often even goes undetected, because only a portion of the metrics are lost, and the graphs are not obviously wrong.

 There's two things to be done here:
 <ol>